+ADVISORIES: Eligibility for English 125 and 126.
 This course covers the principles of engineering drawings in visually communicating engineering designs and an introduction to computer-aided design (CAD).
 Topics include the development of visualization skills, orthographic projections, mechanical dimensioning and tolerancing practices, and the engineering design process.
 Assignments develop sketching and 2-D and 3-D CAD skills.
 The use of CAD software is an integral part of the course.
 (A, CSU, UC) (C-ID ENGR 150)

-4 ENGINEERING MATERIALS 3 units, 3 lecture hours, (Pass/No Pass) PREREQUISITES: Chemistry 1A, Physics 4A.
+4 ENGINEERING MATERIALS

+PREREQUISITES: Chemistry 1A, Physics 4A.
+ADVISORIES: Eligibility for English 125 and 126.

 This is an introductory course on the properties of engineering materials and their relation to the internal structure of materials.
 Topics include atomic structure and bonding; crystalline structures; phases and phase diagram; metals; polymers; ceramics; composites; mechanical deformation and fracture; structural control and influence of properties; materials naming and designating systems; and electrical properties.
-(A, CSU, UC) ELECTRIC CIRCUITS ANALYSIS WITH LAB
+(A, CSU, UC)

+6 ELECTRIC CIRCUITS ANALYSIS WITH I AB